 This article discusses 7 steps you need to take in regards to making this critical decision.
 The first steps 5 steps are for those looking to keep it simple.
 The last two are for those want to take their plan to a more “advanced” level.

 I want to emphasize one point.
 This article is written from a “money efficiency” standpoint.
-Therefore, I am referring to the approach that is beneficial in the long run purely from a math standpoint.
-At the end of the day, the best choice is the one you understand, are comfortable with, and will implement.
+Therefore, I’m saying paying off student loans or investing is beneficial in the long run purely from a math standpoint.

 Pay Off Student Loans or Invest: The Starting Point